yixinxuxyz/yixinxuxyz.github.io/README.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-### Here are my latest topics:
+### Welcome!

 * [Test](2025-12-20-first-proof.html)

 #### About me

 Hi!
 I'm Yixin Xu.
-When I was a child, I was constantly surrounded by kids either trying to convince me math was useless of that math was too hard.
+When I was a child, I was constantly surrounded by kids either trying to convince me math was useless *or* that math was too hard.

 #### Past Competitions Archive